Porto:Private Tour of the Historic City in a Classic Ford T

 Stop 10 Pass by

-At Sé Catedral, visitors will have the opportunity to explore the site’s impressive Gothic and Romanesque architecture.
-Experienced guides will share stories about the cathedral’s religious and cultural history.
-The experience may also include a visit to the claustros.
+At the Cathedral, visitors will have the opportunity to explore the impressive Gothic and Romanesque architecture of the site.
+Experienced guides will share stories about the cathedral's religious and cultural history.
+The experience may also include a visit to the cloisters.

 11

-At the Miradouro da Vitória, visitors enjoy stunning views of the river Douro and the city of Porto, with a charming view of the bridges and colorful buildings on the river.
+At the Miradouro da Vitória, visitors enjoy stunning views of the Douro River and the city of Porto, with a charming perspective of the bridges and colorful riverside buildings.

 What's not included

-Tickets for other activities; entrances / visits to museums and monuments
+Tickets for other activities; museum and monument entries/visits

 Available languages